Difference Between Hygiene and Sanitation

 Main Differences Between Hygiene and Sanitation

-1. The concept of the word hygiene is importantly related to a single human personal body.
-Whereas sanitation is a concept combining the cleanliness of the society as a whole.
+1. The concept of hygiene is important to a single human personal body.
+In contrast, sanitation is a concept combining the cleanliness of society as a whole.

-2. Personal hygiene is important to take precaution to prevent the spread of pathogens or the diseases causing microorganisms among people.
+2. Personal hygiene is important to take precautions to prevent the spread of pathogens or diseases causing microorganisms among people.
 However, sanitation is related to the disposal of garbage surrounding human beings.

 3. Hygiene is mainly for human beings.
-On the other hand, sanitation is mainly for the garbage and wastes surrounding men.
+On the other hand, sanitation is mainly for the garbage and waste surrounding men.

 4. Hygiene is all about personal cleanliness.
-However, sanitation is about managing the garbage and wastes produced by humans.
+However, sanitation is about managing the garbage and waste produced by humans.

-5. Hygiene emphasis purely on an individual.
-However, sanitation emphasis purely on the whole society.
+5. Hygiene emphasizes purely on an individual.
+However, sanitation emphasizes purely on the whole society.

 6. Hygiene refers to good health and healthy living achieved by taking personal care.
-However, sanitation refers to good health and healthy living, which is achieved by preventing man to man contact and with the garbage that has pathogens.
+However, sanitation refers to good health and healthy living, which is achieved by preventing man-to-man contact and with garbage that has pathogens.

 Difference Between Hygiene and Sanitation